It's even worse than I thought, ladies and gentlemen.

 It was just rambling.

-It was just it was mind boggling.
+It was just, it was mind-boggling.

-It was so incoherent, it was unprofessional.
+It was unprofessional.

 And when he left the prompter and went to the press QA, the difference was striking.